Rear-End Vehicle Collisions can Cause Serious Injuries

 There are 2 reasons for this recommendation - one of course is to take care of any health issues caused by the accident, but the second is that an insurance company may try to minimize any damages if the victims don't get medical attention, especially in a low-speed rear-end collision.

 If you or a family member has been injured in a rear-end accident or any type of car accident or personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.